A Parent’s Guide to Bloom’s Taxonomy

 Supporting Kids in Higher-Order Thinking

+nvolving learners in various classroom activities boosts their capability to tackle complex tasks.
 Parents and caregivers can support their kids in developing higher-order thinking by attending to the questions they ask them.
 Rather than simple yes and no questions, focus on open-ended inquiries where kids can draw upon their own life experiences.
 Higher-level questioning will prompt higher-order thinking in kids.
+By applying these, they develop higher cognitive abilities beyond foundational memories.

 Help kids envision a scenario and imagine they are there, then ask them questions that require complex thinking.
 Here are a few question stems that could be adapted to a variety of situations: